Guidelines for Weddings within the Greek Orthodox Archdiocese of America

 We recommend that the bride and groom participate in the sacrament of Confession in the weeks prior to their marriage.
 Marriage will transform you in every way as you build your life together, and this great sacrament of repentance, which in Greek, signifies a change of mind and of action, is a beautiful and effective way to begin that transformation in Christ as husband and wife.

-The couple is responsible for securing an organist, if they would like one.
-The church office has names of competent organists for your information.
+The couple is responsible for securing a chanter and an organist if they would like one.
+The church office has names of competent chanters and organists for your information.
 All musical instruments and other music are permitted only at the discretion of the clergy.

 Visiting Orthodox Clergy

 Visiting Orthodox clergymen must observe the necessary protocols in requesting permission to participate from our clergy, their own hierarch, and our Metropolitan.
-The participation of non-Orthodox clergymen must be disucssed with our priests.
-These and other matters will be discussed during the couple's pre-marital meetings.
+The participation of non-Orthodox clergymen is not permitted.
+These and other matters may be discussed during the couple's pre-marital meetings.

 As the Orthodox wedding is unique, we recommend that your photographer should attend your rehearsal, so that he/she will be prepared to capture the most significant moments of the service.